Horgix/willish/README.md

 DELETE, then POST, we could re-attribute  the same ID but to a different wish, which wwould be a non-sense.

+commit 32f988d16d0533f17149b1efb86742360ab75e33

+We'll let the PUT for modification and DELETE for deletion on the side for now.
+We already have some stuff to test, so let's go for testing !

+Below are a few notes on ideas for later :

-# Misc
+## Misc

-- What about defining some `status.HTTP_NOT_FOUND` to 404 to ensure we get type right ?
+- What about using/defining some `status.HTTP_NOT_FOUND` to 404 to ensure we
+  get type right ?
 - Initiated after this post : https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask
 - Add something about trailing slashes
 - Flask capitalizes http status :(